Business Insurance Canada

 Why Do I Need Commercial Insurance?

 Running a business is expensive and can be hard to build up.
 There are many overhead costs to think about, staff to pay, and often renovations need to be done.
-If your property is damaged or someone gets injured, you will be responsible.
+If your property or equipment is damaged or someone gets injured, you will be responsible.
 Both for the cost of any damage, and you could potentially be sued.
 With business insurance, the insurance company will bear the brunt of the cost.

 There’s no way to expect when damage to your staff, customers or property could happen.
 So, it is always better to be covered than take a risk.

 You may think if you are a small business or you run a home-based business that you don’t need insurance.
-Services or businesses conducted from your home is not covered by your home insurance.
+Services or businesses conducted from your home are not covered by your home insurance.
 Small businesses can also benefit from business liability insurance and property insurance.

 Business owners should take precautions to protect against unnecessary risk.
 Regardless of the size or location of your business, there is always a risk.